a00908270/masterthesis/thesis.md

 TensorFlow computations are expressed as directed dataflow graph, in which each node has zero or more inputs and outputs.
 Values, called tensors, flow along the edges of the graph. \cite{dean-tensor}.
 Figure \ref{tensor-flow-graph} shows a matrix multiplication of input *X*  with a matrix *W*.
 Vector *b* is then added to this matrix terminating in output *O*.

-These computations can be executed on either on local or the distributed implementation, on a single or multiple devices \cite{dean-tensor}.
+These computations can be executed either on local or the distributed implementation, on a single or multiple devices \cite{dean-tensor}.

 ![Tensor flow computation graph, adapted from \cite{dean-tensor} \label{tensor-flow-graph}](images/tensorflow_comp_graph.png){width=6cm}